 A Teacher’s View

 In our group hiking to Scafell Pike we had four teachers from schools benefiting from these funds and activities.
-After sharing such an adventure together, we asked them what thoughts they took back.
+After sharing such an adventure together, we asked them what thoughts they took back home with them.
 Andrew Rudge, from Church Broughton Primary School in Derby, shared his side of the story with us:

 “In the bright morning sun 10 strangers gathered to decide the plan for a day in the mountains.
 Without knowing each other’s experience, a challenging scramble up Scafell Pike was decided upon.